laravel-flatpack/flatpack/README.md

 - Quickly create CRUD (Create, Read, Update, Delete) interfaces for your Eloquent models.
 - Define components with simple and declarative YAML files.
-- Build a complete administration panel for your site in seconds.
+- Build a complete administration panel for your Laravel app in seconds.

 📕 [Documentation](https://laravel-flatpack.com)